+Differences between expected and actual experience include changes in the census data and healthcare trend rates.
+For 2020, such amounts also include the repeal of the Cadillac Tax as part of the Further Consolidated Appropriations Act of 2020.
 Changes of benefit terms for 2019 include addition of life insurance benefits for one former Superintendent.
-Differences between expected and actual experience generally reflect differences due to changes in healthcare trend rates.
-For 2020, such amounts also include the repeal of the Cadillac Tax as part of the Further Consolidated Appropriations Act of 2020.
+Changes of assumptions or other inputs include changes in the discount rate and updated mortality tables.